 The PVA identified two end-members that can be linked to the composition of GE groundwater samples.
 One of these end-members resembles Aroclor 1260 and is present in biofilm located adjacent to where GE-impacted groundwater is expected to enter the Spokane River.
-This end-member is estimated to increase the total measured biofilm PCB concentrations at the GE-left bank monitoring site by an average of 22% compared to upstream biofilm stations.
-The other GE-related end-member resembles a mixture of Aroclors 1260, 1254 and 1248.
+This end-member is estimated to increase the total measured biofilm PCB concentrations at the left bank monitoring site immediately downstream of GE by an average of 22% compared to upstream biofilm stations.
+The other end-member resembles a mixture of Aroclors 1260, 1254 and 1248.
 The congener pattern for this end-member is similar to the congener pattern calculated via mass balance assessment of the incremental loading required to explain the change in water column PCB concentrations between stations upstream and downstream of the GE site.
-These results strongly suggestadd weight to the hypothesis that a groundwater source with a composition similar to that seen in GE groundwater is present in transports PCBs from GE to the Spokane River affecting PCBs in the river downstream.
+These results add weight to the hypothesis that a groundwater source with a composition similar to that seen in GE groundwater is present in the Spokane River.